aciucaru/atomic-orbitals/README.md

 We can also use Svelte "reactive statement", when we need to change an observable store inside a function and not by assignment: $: drawOrbital(n, l, ml, $currentElement);

-In Svelte, "reactive statement" start with $: (dollar followed vy colon).
+In Svelte, "reactive statements" start with $: (dollar followed by colon).